Palm Beach County can be a deadly place to ride a bike. Will the 'carnage' never end?

 He was cited for careless driving that day, Feb.
 11, 2020.
 He said he was headed south at 5 p.m. “behind a large line of vehicles when he suddenly heard a thud on the side of his car,’’ according to a Manalapan police report.

 He pleaded not guilty.
-That summer, a judge dismissed the case because the officer who issued the citation failed to attend the driver’s traffic infraction trial, which was held on Zoom, court records show.
+That summer, a judge dismissed the case because "a witness" failed to attend the driver’s traffic infraction trial, which was held on Zoom, court records show.

 By then, Barry was in Big Sky, Montana, going through grueling physical therapy sessions that helped him regain his strength after his wounds were closed with 400 staples and 300 stitches.

 “I won’t go back onto the road,’’ said Barry, who mounted the mangled pieces of the bike on the wall of his garage as a reminder.
 “It's not worth the risk.’